qandak/sumcalc/README.md

 + [Python](https://www.python.org) - 3.4+
 + [PyQt5](https://riverbankcomputing.com/software/pyqt) - 5.x

-Executable file is **main.py**.
-Global Shortcut Key is working only in Windows (for an operating system other than Windows try a system-specific tool).
+App is launching by **main.py** file.
+Global Shortcut Key is available in Windows only (for other OS's try system-specific keybindings).

 #### Portable bundle for Windows is available: